What is a Biobank?

 SPONSORSHIP & ACKNOWLEDGEMENTS

 We thank the invaluable in-kind support that has been provided by Margo Black (Vanderbilt University) and Drs.
-Charles Hong (University of Maryland), Ed Hsiao (University of California, San Francisco), Dan Perrien (Vanderbilt University), Bob Pignolo (May Clinic), Eileen Shore (University of Pennsylvania), and Yan Ru Su (Vanderbilt University).
+Charles Hong (University of Maryland), Ed Hsiao (University of California, San Francisco), Dan Perrien (Emory University), Bob Pignolo (May Clinic), Eileen Shore (University of Pennsylvania), and Yan Ru Su (Vanderbilt University).